Cat's Cradle: Witch Mark: Plot

 Strange things are happening in the Welsh village of Llanfer Ceirog.
 The police are investigating a coach crash which killed the driver and all passengers.
 Only the driver could be identified: Selwyn Hughes, brother of the coach's owner, Emrys Hughes, and resident of Llanfer Ceirog.
 Stuart Taylor, a veterinarian, tends to a horse with a strange wound in the middle of its forehead, and discovers a tapered horn nearby.
 When the Doctor and Ace arrive, they are greeted warmly until Ace is shot at by Emrys Hughes.
 The Doctor is intrigued to hear a legend of a village called Dinorben that vanished hundreds of years ago.
 Everything seems to be centered on the mysterious stone circle located on Emrys's land.
 The Doctor and Ace investigate the circle, only to find themselves transported to another world.

 The city of Dinorben has become a desperate refuge of humanity.
 The head of the ruling council, Dryfid, explains that the sun mysteriously disappeared some time ago, and that they are beset by demons.
 The other people of the world, including unicorns, centaurs, trolls, and short, furry-footed creatures called the Sidhe, have become hostile after learning that the humans have a means of escaping their doomed world: the stone circle gateway to Earth.
 The Doctor and Ace are sent on a quest to find the living god Goibhnie and persuade him to restore his favor.

 Back in Wales, two American hitchhikers stumble upon an injured centaur.
 Unable to believe what they've found, they seek help from the authorities.
-Unfortunately, they find the local Constable Hughes, who douses the centaur in gasoline and incinerates the corpse.
+Unfortunately, they find the local Constable Hughes, who douses the centaur in petrol and incinerates the corpse.
 The hitchhikers, Jack and David, manage to contact Inspector Stevens of Scotland Yard's Paranormal Investigations Division.
 Stevens is in the area investigating the mysterious coach, and trying to find the missing veterinarian who contacted him about the unicorn.
 Meanwhile, two figures resembling the Doctor and Ace return to Llanfer Ceirog, but they are really shape-shifting demons who kill and take the forms of two local residents.

 The Doctor and Ace set off on their quest.
 They meet Bathsheba, a young girl with a withered arm, who tells them that her family was killed by demons while she was collecting firewood.
 They agree to take her with them, and she hopes that the god Goibhnie will see fit to restore her arm.
 After meeting Herne, a strange creature who apologizes to the Doctor for something that hasn't happened yet, they are captured by the Sidhe, evading execution when the Sidhe are attacked by an unseen force, allowing them to escape.
 They are next attacked by a demon, but rescued by Chulainn, a human returning to Dinorben for evacuation.
 Fearing for the safety of his companions, the Doctor asks Chulainn to take Ace and Bathsheba back to Dinorben with him.
 Bathsheba catches the Doctor trying to leave quietly, and insists on going with him.